RenatoHS/guide_survie_osstidburn/_book/04-billets.md

 The L'OsstidBurn site has a limited capacity to accommodate cars.
 The parking team works miracles every year to guide you when you arrive.

 If you drive to l’OsstidBurn,  <span style="text-decoration:underline">**IT IS MANDATORY to have a parking pass (car or RV).
 You need one parking pass for each vehicle.**</span>

+Do you have free space in your car?
+We suggest carpooling.
+It's good for the environment and it reduces the number of cars in the site.
+Click on the [OsstidBurn carpool link](https://www.groupcarpool.com/t/qtayhw) to set up a carpool.

-Stationnement & Bus pour L'OsstidBurn 2022 Billets | Eventbrite
+Stationnement & Bus pour L'OsstidBurn 2023 Billets | Eventbrite **not working, will be updated soon**